I am going to show you how to increase your WordPress blogs income with banner advertising.

 I also chose to increase prices of the sidebar 125×125 banners due to the blog getting triple the traffic now than it did when I set those prices.

 There is another advertising option, which is a sponsored review set at $997.
-I want to point out here and I make this very clear on the advertise page that a paid review, does not mean a good review.
+I want to point out here that a paid review, does not mean a good review.

 It means I will reserve a portion of my time to review the product/service as I personally see it, the payment simply secures my time and my time alone.